Vachellia farnesiana var farnesiana

 The fragrant flowers attract a number of pollinators, but mostly bees and wasps.

-The butterflies that visit are generally the smaller species such as hairstreaks and skippers.
+The butterflies that visit are generally the smaller species such as hairstreaks and skippers, but I have seen gulf fritillaries use them.

 Songbirds forage among the branches for insects.